A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 Shelter

-Paracords can help you tie up a shade that you are building temporarily.
-You can use it on both tents or an improvised tarp for shelter.
+Paracords can help you temporarily attach a shade you are building.
+You can use them on both tents or an improvised tarp for shelter.

 Survival Bow And Arrow